raspberrypi/documentation/remote-access/ip-address.md

 This should result in replies from all the nodes on your (W)LAN link, with associated DNS names.

-Exclude your own IP( here `2001:db8:494:9d01:ba27:ebff:feb6:f293` ), then check the others by trying to connect them via SSH
+Exclude your own IP( here `2001:db8:494:9d01:ba27:ebff:feb6:f293` ), then check the others by trying to connect them via SSH.

 ```
 ssh pi@2001:db8:494:9d01:dea6:32ff:fe23:6be1